 A fund prospectus contains detailed information about the fund the investor hopes to buy and includes detailed information about expenses and risks.

 A real return is the rate of return on an investment after inflation has been taken into account.
 For example if an investment returns 5% over a year but inflation is 2%, then the real return is 3%.
-The T. Bailey Dynamic fund aims to return UK inflation plus 3%, thereby growing assets in real terms.
+The WS T. Bailey Multi-Asset Dynamic fund aims to return UK inflation plus 3% over rolling 5 year periods, thereby growing assets in real terms.

 A regular savings scheme or plan is a system of arrangements that allow the investor to save or invest a fixed cash amount on a monthly or yearly basis.